troglobit/finit/doc/config.md

 > [!NOTE]
 > On `initctl reload` conditions are set in "flux", while figuring out
-> which to stop, start or restart.
-Services that need to be restarted
+> which services to stop, start or restart.
+Services that need to be
-> have their `ready` condition removed prior to Finit sending them
+> restarted have their `ready` condition removed before Finit issue a
 > SIGHUP (if they support that), or stop-starting them.
 A daemon is
 > expected to reassert its readiness, e.g. systemd style daemons to
 > write `READY=1\n`.